 Debunking the Debunkers of Golden Ratio Myths.

 Overview: This article reviews Dr. George Markowsky’s article on eight misconceptions about the golden ratio.
-He starts his analysis by establishing a very reasonable ±2% range for considering evidences of the golden ratio as acceptable.
+He starts his analysis by establishing a very generous ±2% range for considering evidences of the golden ratio as acceptable.
 In four cases though, evidences for the original claims are missed or ignored.
 In two cases, the measurements are taken incorrectly.
 In two cases, the measurements taken are too limited to be conclusive.
 In one case, no measurements are taken at all.
 The arguments are accompanied by weak or incomplete evidence, which is used to dismiss the measurements that vary from the golden ratio by less than 1%.
 A flawed assumption is made that there are “infinitely numbers near Phi” that could have been used instead.
 This is of course true in theoretical mathematics, but false with respect to physical measurements in the real world, which are limited by significant figures of accuracy.
 In addition, the number of reasonable, viable options based on integers, simple fractions, square roots or geometric constructions are far more limited.
 Here there are less than two dozen likely choices, and the geometric construction of the golden ratio is the simplest of all of them.
 Many of the conclusions presented are incorrect and incomplete, and new misconceptions are created.

 Readers pressed for time: Just read the titles and overviews in bold and view the images shown as supporting evidence.